LEG 010 - Legal Survey

 45 classroom hours

 Learning Outcomes: Learning Outcomes: Students will gain an understanding of the role of the paralegal in the law office.
 Students will gain a thorough knowledge of the N.C.
 Rules of Professional Conduct and their applicability to attorneys and paralegals.
 Students will be able to identify ethical issues a paralegal may encounter and determine the appropriate response.
 Students will become familiar with a variety of law office procedures and management techniques.
 Topics include: Definition, role and responsibilities of the paralegal; confidentiality; conflicts of interest; unauthorized practice of law; professional negligence; developing forms and systems; time keeping and billing; tickler systems; communications skills.
 Pre-requisite: Proficiency in Microsoft Word, Excel, PowerPoint, Outlook.
-If you are not proficient in these programs, you should take computer classes at a local college or community college.
+Pre-requisite/co-requisite: LEG 010.

 15 classroom hours

 Learning Outcomes: Students will create a resume and cover letter and professional portfolio.
 Students will be able to identify several different types of legal employers and environments.
 Students will become familiar with employer expectations.
+Students will enhance their writing and oral communication skills.
 Topics include: Resume and cover letter writing, creating a professional portfolio, interviewing, the job search, employer expectations.
-Pre-requisite: Acceptance into the program
+Students will complete “Core Grammar for Lawyers” an interactive grammar program.
+Students will meet with an e-mentor prior to the end of the program for a portfolio review and exit interview.
+Pre-requisite/Co-requisite: LEG 010, LEG 011, LEG 012, acceptance or provisional acceptance into the program.

 161 classroom hours